1820: Missouri Enters the Union as a Slave State

 Big Idea

-When Missouri joined the Union in 1820, it entered the Union as a “slave state,” effectively enshrining the dehumanizing forced labor practices of the era (slavery) into the state’s legal system.
+When Missouri joined the Union in 1820, it entered the Union as a “slave state,” effectively enshrining the dehumanizing forced labor practices into the state’s legal system.

 map of 1820 US featuring Missouri Compromise